 4. Set up the back office

 Creates a private admin where you (or whoever's running the shop) can add products, see orders, print labels, mark things shipped.
-You get a magic-link login by email.
+You get a one-tap login link by email.

-Buy a domain like yourshop.com or connect one you already own.
+Buy a web address like yourshop.com (~$12/year), or connect one you already own.

 6. Back up your website code· optional

-Saves a copy of your site to a private GitHub repo (you sign in, you own the repo).
+Saves a copy of your site code to a private storage folder online.
+We use a service called GitHub — free, and you own the folder.
 Updates automatically every time your site changes.

 No site yet?
 Bodega makes one with you first using impeccable — picks colors, fonts, and lays out the basics.
 About forty-five minutes total instead of fifteen — most of that is design.